Aliased Time-Modulated Array OFDM Transmit System: Abstract

 \section{Abstract}

 The time-modulated array is a simple array architecture in which each antenna is connected to an RF switch that serves as a modulator.
 The phase shift is achieved by digitally controlling the relative delay between the periodic modulating sequences of the antennas.
-Two factors limit the practical use of this architecture.
+Two factors limit the practical use of this architecture for communication and sensing.
 First, the switching frequency is high, as it must be a multiple of the sampling frequency.
-Second, the discrete modulating sequence introduces undesired harmonic replicas of the signal with non-negligible power.
-This paper exploits aliasing to simultaneously reduce sideband radiation and switching frequency.
+Second, the discrete modulating sequence introduces undesired harmonic replicas of the signal, which are out-of-band interference.
+This paper proposes the OFDM modulation with an appropriate precoder to facilitate the aliasing of the harmonic components to simultaneously reduce sideband radiation and switching frequency.
 The transmit signal has a repeated block structure in the frequency domain to facilitate coherent combining of the aliased signal blocks.
 As a result, a factor $A$ reduction in switching frequency is achieved at the cost of a factor $A$ reduction in communication capacity.
 Doubling $A$ reduces sideband radiation by around 2.9 dB.
 The feasibility of the proposed method is experimentally validated for wideband signals.
+Full-wave simulations are performed to validate the beamforming performance based on the experimental results.